freem/freemlib-neogeo/examples/03_paletteBasics/readme.txt

 Finally, the loop counter is decremented by 1 to provide the necessary 0,n-1 range for dbra to work properly.

+While all of this is done manually, there are some freemlib helpers available:

+pal_LoadData loads raw color data into the palette RAM.
+The parameter list is provided below; these registers will need to be set before calling pal_LoadData. d7		Number of color entries-1 a0		Address to load palette data from a1		Beginning palette address to load data into ($400000-$401FFE)

+palmac_LoadData is also available, for even lazier people.
+Macro parameters \1 through \3 are the same as pal_LoadData, so this code:

+	palmac_LoadData		(16*NUM_PALETTES)-1,paletteData,PALETTES

+would be equivalent to the loop above (assuming you have the palette functions included before it's called).

 ================================================================================
 [Process]
 This example displays a number of sprites with different palettes.

+Since I am lazy, the main sprite setup code (displaying 15 sprites horizontally) is taken from my Palette Test Tool, which was written before most of the freemlib for Neo-Geo.

+; player input palette change

+; palette actions from freemlib
+; * color index cycling
+; * color animations